 Psychiatric Survivors of Ottawa (PSO) is a community of peers and their families using individuals’ lived experiences with the mental health system to support one another in moving towards their full potential.
 PSO offers peer and family peer support, public education, volunteer opportunities, connections to other community services – and much more – to people experiencing mental health challenges and their families.

-The Trauma Support Group meets each Monday from 6 to 8 pm at The Royal Ottawa Mental Health Centre to provide compassionate support for adults who have experienced trauma, childhood abuse, or neglect.
+Trauma Support Group meets each Monday from 6 to 8 PM at The Royal Ottawa Mental Health Centre to provide compassionate support for adults who have experienced trauma, childhood abuse, or neglect.
 Email firstname.lastname@example.org for information.

 Upstream Ottawa’s mission is to offer adults, youth, and their families the community-based supports and services they need to rebuild lives affected by persistent mental illness.
 Created in 1985, it offers a variety of services, such as a psychiatric assessment clinic and social and recreational group events.
-Funding is provided by the Ontario Ministry of Health and Long-Term Care and the Champlain Local Health Integration Network.
+Funding is provided by the Ontario Ministry of Health and Long-Term Care (OMH) and by Home and Community Care Support Services Champlain (HCCSSC) (formerly called The Champlain Local Health Integration Network).